muhazwaridris/unshr/README.md

 # unshr
-This program will remove administrative share from your computer.
+This script will remove administrative share from your computer.

 You can choose this program run on registry or as service.